Here is the scenario:

 OK, this is a large thing, but the principles used are simple:

 • first we create a table containing information about the columns of the tables: schema, table, column name, whether the column is primary key or computed, and the type name.
 The schema and table name are not used, but may be useful for debugging.
-Note that this SP doesn't check the tables have the same number and type of columns, or that there are primary keys on the destination.
+Note that this SP doesn't check the tables have the same number and type of columns.
 That's on you to ensure.

 • using the column information we create four strings that will contain the SQL for the following operations: